-I’ve seen several ricotta ice cream recipes pop up lately, and I was dying to try one out for myself.
-I wasn’t yet sure what fruit I wanted to include in this recipe, and I had picked up several options.
+I wasn’t sure what fruit I wanted to use when I was thinking of this recipe, and I had picked up several options.
 Roaming through the produce aisles I came across mounds of beautiful claret cherries.
 How could I resist?
 I scooped up a bag full and knew they would be put to good use.

-I love to visit with everyone, but first thing in the morning is not my finest hour.
-I’m usually in need of more caffeine (speaking of which, my cousin Alessandro makes the best lattes at his family’s pastry shop!).
+I love to visit with everyone, but first thing in the morning is not my finest hour!
+I’m usually in need of more caffeine (BTW, my cousin Alessandro makes the best coffee drinks at their bakery in Italy).
 My hair is usually crazy.
 I’m not wearing a stitch of makeup.
 You get the picture.

-But during this particular call, my mom was on her own and decided to show me all the beautiful fruit she had on hand, which included cherries.
+But during one particular call, my mom was on her own and decided to show me all the beautiful fruit she had on hand, which included cherries.
 I started to connect some dots.
 Italy.
 Ice cream.
 Cherries.
 Ricotta cheese.
-And that’s how Cherry-almond Ricotta Ice Cream came to be!
+And that’s how my Cherry-Almond Ricotta Ice Cream came to be!

 - 2 cups ricotta cheese